 City of Frankfort v POAM, 286523 (September 15, 2009).
 City hired new employee rather than recall employee from layoff.
 Issue was whether laid off employee had recall rights in light of new CBA language.
 In split decision, COA vacated award and remanded to arbitrator.
-Dissent said, if arbitrator erred in analysis, arbitrator, in making analysis, was interpreting CBA provisions.
-Majority cited but distinguished Mich Family Res, Inc v SEIU, 475 F3d 746 (6th Cir 2007)(en banc).
+Dissent said, if arbitrator erred, arbitrator was interpreting CBA.
+Majority distinguished Mich Family Res, Inc v SEIU, 475 F3d 746 (6th Cir 2007)(en banc).
 Mich discusses standard for reviewing labor arbitration awards.
-In Mich, Union appealed District Court's decision vacating award.
-Sixth Circuit reversed because arbitrator was acting within scope of authority, company had not accused arbitrator with fraud or dishonesty, arbitrator was arguably construing CBA, and company had shown no more than arbitrator made error in interpreting CBA.
+In Mich, Union appealed District Court vacating award.
+Sixth Circuit reversed because arbitrato acting within scope of authority, company had not accused arbitrator with fraud or dishonesty, arbitrator was arguably construing CBA, and company had shown no more than arbitrator made error in interpreting CBA.
 Mich said following should be looked at in deciding whether to vacate labor arbitration award.
 Did arbitrator act outside authority by resolving dispute not committed to arbitration?
 Did arbitrator commit fraud, have conflict of interest or act dishonestly in issuing award?
 In resolving legal or factual disputes, was arbitrator arguably construing or applying CBA?
 As long as arbitrator does not offend any of these requirements, request for judicial intervention should be denied even though arbitrator made serious, improvident, or silly errors.
 Arbitrator exceeds authority only when CBA does not commit dispute to arbitration.
 On occasion Michigan appellate court might give less deference to labor arbitration award than Federal court would.